MasterFacilityList/mfl_admin_docs/docs/03_chrio.rst

 Unpublishing a facility
 ---------------------------------
-To unpublish a faclity, the CHRIO selects the disired facility from a list of facilities and a screen with the details of the selected facility comes up.
+To unpublish a facility, the CHRIO selects the desired facility from a list of facilities and a screen with the details of the selected facility comes up.